Even Justin Bieber couldn’t bring the song of the summer

 And then, if the hottest songs in the nation aren’t considerably dour or mellow to a fault, they’re holdovers from 2024 (or older).
 This 12 months, it appears we left pop bombast in 2024.

-“We’re coming off a huge wave of amazing stuff,” mentioned Mike Errico, a songwriter and teacher at New York University’s Clive Davis Institute of Recorded Music.
+“We’re coming off a huge wave of amazing stuff,” stated Mike Errico, a songwriter and teacher at New York University’s Clive Davis Institute of Recorded Music.
 “A lot of what 2025 has come out with — they’re kind of down, kind of low energy.
 It’s good, but it’s not going to light up a room.”

 Save us, Sabrina Carpenter.
 The